gitafolabi/devops-ai/README.md

 | **Frontend** | Revamped UI with React 19 + Material UI v7 |
 | **AIOps security** | Fixed KQL injection, IDOR, and unvalidated LLM tool call vulnerabilities |
 | **Node.js deprecations** | Migrated all GitHub Actions to Node.js 24 runtime |

----

-## Intentional Issues (Bonus Challenge)

-The repository includes intentional problems for learning purposes.
-See [projects/Issues.md](projects/Issues.md) for the full list.

-Once you've deployed the system:
-1. Fork this repository
-2. Deploy to your own AKS or EKS cluster
-3. Find and fix the issues
-4. Share what you learned